parasochka/chatgpt-chrome-sidebar/README.md

-# ChatGPT Sidebar
+# Sidely - ChatGPT Sidebar for Chrome

-A minimal Chrome extension that embeds ChatGPT directly into the browser’s side panel — fast, private, and always one click away.
+Use ChatGPT inside Chrome's sidebar with Sidely - a secure, fast ChatGPT sidebar extension using your own account.

 ---

 ## Features

-- 🧠 Quick access to ChatGPT in Chrome’s native sidebar
+- 🧠 Quick access to ChatGPT in Chrome's native sidebar
 - 🔐 Uses your existing ChatGPT session (no login inside the extension)
 - ⚙️ Works with both `chat.openai.com` and `chatgpt.com`
 - 🚫 No data collection, no analytics, no ads